PailaKarthik/AI-Course-Generator/README.md

     bun dev
    ```

-7. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+7. Open [https://ai-course-generator-kappa.vercel.app](https://ai-course-generator-kappa.vercel.app/) with your browser to see the result.
-8. Access the InnoVision website at the specified URL: [https://InnoVision.vercel.app](https://InnoVision.vercel.app)

 ## Usage Instructions